 Did you know?

-- Wanna live the nature?
-Croatia has eight national parks, 11 nature parks, and two nature reserves.
+- Want to get immersed in breathtaking nature?
+Croatia has eight national parks, eleven nature parks, and two nature reserves.

 - Croatia is home to the smallest town in the world.
 The city called Hum has a population of only 17.

-- Red Lake is the deepest sinkhole in Europe 3rd the largest in the world.
+- Red Lake is the deepest sinkhole in Europe, and 3rd the largest in the world.

 - Hey, Game of Thrones fans!
 The popular HBO series was filmed on the Dalmatian coast in Split and Dubrovnik.
 You can even visit some of the film sites.
 Make sure to ask our travel expert about taking a GOT tour!